 - Is a dedicated graphics card important for photo editing?

-Read on to find the answers to all these questions, in our step-by-step guide to choosing the right laptop for photo editing.
+Read on to find the answers to all these questions, in our step-by-step guide to choosing the right laptop or desktop for photo editing

-How to find the best laptop for editing photos
+How to find the best computer for photo editing

-Below, we’ll look at the main specs to consider when in a good laptop for photo editing.
+Below, we’ll look at the main specs to consider in a good laptop or PC for photo editing.

 Processor / CPU

 The amount of hard drive space you require really depends on how many image files you intend to store on your device.
-Professional photographers may end up with thousands of high-resolution photos they need a home for, although external drives for storing files in the long term have become extremely affordable, not to mention cloud storage options.
+Professional photographers may end up with literally thousands of high-resolution photos they need a home for.
+However, external drives for storing files in the long-term have become extremely affordable, and there are always cloud storage options as well.

 To play it safe, we believe the best laptop for photographers should have a solid-state drive (SSD), ideally with a 2 TB (2048 GB) hard drive or larger.